RileyGe/sync-wp-steem-comments/readme.txt

 == Description ==

 Sync WP Steem Comments can sync Steemit and WordPress comments.
+[Steemit](https://steemit.com/) is a blockchain-based social media platform where anyone can earn rewards.
+There are more and more persons using Steemit, and more comments on Steemit.
+So it's important to pull comments from Steemit to Wordpress.

 = Features =
 - Automatically sync Steemit and WordPress comments
 - Easy to use User Interface

 = What is Steem? =
-[Steem](https://steemit.com/) is a blockchain-based social media platform where anyone can earn rewards.
+[Steemit](https://steemit.com/) is a blockchain-based social media platform where anyone can earn rewards.

 = Note =
 You will require your Steem _PRIVATE POSTING KEY_ for this plugin to work.
 Your _PRIVATE POSTING KEY_ is <strong>NOT</strong> stored on our servers.